 Snapchat leverages the power of computer vision, an AI technology, to track your features and overlay filters that move with your face in real-time.

 These are just a few examples of how AI works behind the scenes to power features of the world's most popular social networks.
-And, across all social media platforms, AI and machine learning are regulating how the content you create and the ads you buy are placed in front of users-often in ways that aren't entirely transparent to marketers.
+And, across all social media platforms and each social media post, an AI algorithm or machine learning system is regulating how the content you create and the ads you buy are placed in front of users-often in ways that aren't entirely transparent to marketers.

 This is all to say that AI is a fundamental part of how today's social networks function.
 But, AI often operates behind the scenes of popular platforms, and entirely at the discretion of the company that owns the platform.

-However, that doesn't mean marketers can't leverage AI for social media.
+However, that doesn't mean marketers can't leverage AI for their social media strategy.
 In fact, there are many commercially available artificial intelligence social media monitoring and marketing tools across a number of use cases.

 Here are a few of the top ways social media marketers can start using AI, machine learning, and intelligent automation technologies.